Scalable Single-Cell Gene Expression Generation with Latent Diffusion Models

 \textbf{Latent Diffusion Models} Latent Diffusion Models (LDMs) perform diffusion processes in learned latent spaces rather than directly in high-dimensional data spaces.
 Stable Diffusion \citep{rombach2022high} pioneered this approach for text-to-image synthesis by training diffusion models in the latent space of a pre-trained VAE, dramatically reducing computational costs while maintaining generation quality.
 This paradigm has proven effective across diverse scientific domains: all-atom diffusion transformers \citep{joshi2025all} generate molecules and materials with atomic-level precision, similarly LaM-SLidE \citep{sestak2025lam} utilizes transformer-based LDM for molecular dynamics (among others), while La-proteina \citep{geffner2025proteina} employs transformer-based partially latent flow matching for atomistic protein generation.
 These advances demonstrate the versatility of latent diffusion approaches for complex, high-dimensional scientific data across multiple modalities.
-Here, we extend this framework to single-cell transcriptomics by proposing a transformer-based LDM for this biological data type.
+Here, we extend this framework by proposing a transformer-based LDM for single-cell transcriptomics.